All content presented at Hazards is peer reviewed by a technical committee of process safety experts. Technical committee members lead on:

 - 1 representative from academia

-- The director of the IChemE Safety Centre
+- 2 representatives from the IChemE Safety Centre

 - 4 additional committee members